JesseDev3/RHEL9/README.md

 # VPN
 https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html/configuring_and_managing_networking/configuring-a-vpn-connection_configuring-and-managing-networking#configuring-a-vpn-connection_configuring-and-managing-networking
 <br>
 Cockpit allows the creation of a Wireguard vpn that inserts an interface and can only be used if FIPS is disabled.
-While this does add convenience, Wireguard is not recommended for production whereas Libreswan (a fork of Openswan IPsec) is a better option
+While this does add convenience, Wireguard is not recommended for production whereas Libreswan (a fork of Openswan IPsec) is.

 # Install virt packages if not already available
 $ sudo dnf group install "Virtualization Host" \